Daniel-M-Kelly/Udacity-Mystore/README.md

 ## Fetch and use data from an external API
 	- product service uses HttpClient to read data from provided data.json in src/assets
 	- *ngFor loops over products in product-list component, using products component to control the output
+	- product list shows photo, name, and price.

+## Create a logical heirarchy of components